KeenanPayne504/Api-Project-Air-BnB/README.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": {
-        "page": "Page must be greater than or equal to 0", "size": "Size must be greater than or equal to 0", "createdAt": "CreatedAt is invalid"
+        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "maxLat": "Maximum latitude is invalid",
+        "minLat": "Minimum latitude is invalid",
+        "minLng": "Maximum longitude is invalid",
+        "maxLng": "Minimum longitude is invalid",
+        "minPrice": "Maximum price must be greater than or equal to 0", "maxPrice": "Minimum price must be greater than or equal to 0" }
     }
-    }
     ```
-# Api-Project-Air-BnB